 30. The world’s highest elevation winery is called Continental Divide.
 The in-town tasting room is open daily from 11 a.m. to 7 p.m.
 Twenty-dollar tastings include four tastes in four categories of wine, and of course, if you like them, you can purchase a few to-go bottles on site.
 Try CA Sparkling Rosé, Gold Rush Red, Blanc de Blanc, Storm Blend, and the Reserve Hillside Cabernet Sauvignon, all priced between $24-$70.

 31. Sipping Victorian Tea at The William Briggle House is an excellent rainy day activity.
-It’s a great opportunity to learn about the kind of life led by the town’s most affluent women from the early 1900s.
-It’s hosted by the actual Mrs. Briggles three days a week.
+It’s a great opportunity to learn about how the town’s most affluent women from the early 1900s lived.
+The actual Mrs. Briggles hosts the tour three days a week.